-Regulars look to this neighborhood bar for its screenings of sporting events like New Orleans Saints games and UFC fights.
+Regulars look to this neighborhood hangout for screenings of sporting events like New Orleans Saints games and UFC fights.
 There's video poker, pool, darts and game nights.
-This bar also is popular for its holiday and post-parade specials, and offers a menu of bar food.
+Jiggers also is popular for its holiday and post-parade specials and offers a menu of bar food.
 Open daily.
 Smoking allowed.
 Food available.
-Happy hour 3 p.m.-8 p.m. daily.
+Happy hour noon-7 p.m.
+Mon.-Fri.

 This new location of the Metairie-born burger and beer restaurant has an expanded bar area, where it serves house-made infused vodka, Abita, NOLA Brew and other beers.
 A novelty is a shot of Kahlua, Baileys or Chambord in a hand-dipped shake.
 Wine Down Wednesday gets you a bottle of house wine for $12, or $1.50 will buy you a beer during happy hour every day.
 Open daily.
 Smoking: no.

-There's a different drink special every night at this dog-friendly bar, which is known for its specialty shots.
-The 25-year-old neighborhood bar has plenty of TVs for watching sports, plus free food for all LSU and New Orleans Saints games.
-There are pool tables, skee ball and Golden Tee.
-Karaoke night on Thursday features $3 Fireball drinks.
+There's a different drink special every night at this dog-friendly hangout, which is known for its specialty shots and 60-foot bar.
+The 25-year-old neighborhood bar has plenty of TVs for watching sports, plus pool tables, skee ball and Golden Tee.
+Ladies night is Wednesday, where $5 at the door gets women free well drinks, wine and Miller draft.
+Karaoke on Thursday features $3 Fireball drinks, and Sunday offers $3 bloody marys and mimosas.
+There's a free buffet for New Orleans Saints and LSU games.
 Open daily.
 Smoking allowed.
 No food.
 Happy hour 4 p.m.-midnight daily.

 Since 1933 the motto of this venerable French Quarter standard has been "Have fun!" — and bridal parties to international tourists have followed that rule with the aid of Pat O'Brien's signature Hurricane or another specialty cocktail.
 A piano lounge takes requests all night, and a courtyard restaurant serves local New Orleans fare.
 Open daily.
 Smoking on patio.
 Full restaurant menu.

 There's a free food buffet during New Orleans Saints games, and a flat-screen TV is set up on the front patio for game viewing.
-Boody marys are made to order, and there's always a special on pitchers of draft beer.
+Bloody marys are made to order.
+The bar offers pool and video poker.
 Open daily.
 Smoking allowed.
 No food.
 Happy hour 4 p.m.-7 p.m. daily.

 Fried shrimp can be ordered in a po-boy or on a platter with sides of potato salad, french fries or macaroni and cheese.
 For breakfast, house-made biscuits, omelets and hash browns are popular.
 No reservations.
 Breakfast and lunch Mon.-Sat.
 Credit cards. $